 Liner Lock Pocketknife for Hunting and Fishing - 7-3/4" - Unfinished Kit

-Create a pocketknife you will be proud to show and use for a lifetime or give as an impressive gift.
-With this WoodRiver® Liner Lock Pocketknife Kit, you can make a high-quality knife without the metalworking tools or expertise required to make the blade.
-This blade is made from 440C...
+Use this Sarge® Liner Lock Pocketknife kit to create to create a one-of-a-kind knife that you will be proud to show or to give as an impressive gift.
+With this knife kit, you can make a high-quality pocketknife without the metalworking tools or expertise required to make the blade.
+This...

 - Use this kit to create a unique, high-quality knife

 - Metalworking tools or bladesmithing expertise to craft the blade not required

 - Blade has been hollow ground and polished to a satin finish

 - Pocket clip included for ease of carry